Lack of belief can affect skills

 There are several reasons we employ leaders who don’t have appropriate interpersonal skills.
 Sometimes it’s because the leader was an expert in their specialism.
 Other times there’s been a re-organisation, and there was nowhere else for existing people to go.
 Alternatively, leaders have been in the position for a long time, and it’s easier to maintain the status quo.

-To be truly effective, leaders should have the skills needed to do the job and make a difference.
+To be truly effective, leaders should have the skills needed to do the job.
+They should always be striving to make a difference.
 Recruiting or maintaining roles where leaders don’t have the right interpersonal skills isn’t inherently wrong.
 Doing nothing about it, though, is simply neglectful.

 Lack of vision